 First, there is the challenge of conceptualization.
 For example, let’s say you need a headphone amplifier.
 You’ll have to develop some sort of functional specification, even if only an informal one.
 You’ll have to decide whether the amp will be used with a low-fidelity iPod®, an electric guitar or other instrument, or an audiophile-quality tube system.
 Given your expertise, time, and budget, you’ll have to decide whether to buy a kit, follow an article in Nuts & Volts, or design the amp from scratch.

 With a fleshed-out conceptualization in hand, the next step in the process is design.
-Assuming you’re starting from scratch and like to work with operational amplifiers, a reasonable approach is to select the appropriate device from an online component selection tool, such as National Semiconductor’s Parametric Catalog (see Figure 1).
+Assuming you’re starting from scratch and like to work with operational amplifiers, a reasonable approach is to select the appropriate device from an online component selection tool like Jameco's.

 Using one of these tools, it’s a simple task to pick an op-amp based on factors such as price, performance, noise level, failure rate, availability, and power supply requirements.